joinpursuit/AC_4_Web/units/fundamentals/lessons/git_and_github/command_line_exercise.md

 ## Exercise 2

-1. Navitgate to the inside of your Documents folder
+1. Navigate to the inside of your Documents folder
 2. Create a file called foo.js
 3. Open the file with Vim (a text editor, Atom)
 4. Add the following text to the file: console.log('hello')